Quiholder/Javascript-Projects/README.md

 Tic Tac Toe Game

 The classic game of tic-tac-toe.
-It randomly rolls dice to select which of the two playwres goes first and then users are off playing this classic game.
-Users can decide which token each player wants to use anf the winner is celebrated with music.
+It randomly rolls dice to select which of the two players goes first and then users are off playing this classic game.
+Users can decide which token each player wants to use and the winner is celebrated with music.

 Calculator